MEET THE TEAM

 DIRECTOR OF LEGISLATIVE AFFAIRS

-Nick is the current Legislative Affairs Director of March For Our Lives Iowa.
-An Iowa City native, he is a Sophomore at the University of Iowa majoring in Political Science and Ethics & Public Policy.
-Working to bridge the gap between public policy and on-the-ground field organizing, Nick has served as a core-member and co-founder of Students Against School Shootings, a field organizer for Zach Wahls’ successful state senate campaign, and as a field organizer for Let America Vote.
+Nick is a junior at the University of Iowa studying political science and Latin.
+Nick has served as a core-member and co-founder of Students Against School Shootings, a field organizer for Zach Wahls’ successful state senate campaign, and as a field organizer for Let America Vote.

 BUDGET AND FUNDRAISING DIRECTOR

 Alistair is a junior at Johnston High School.
 He participates in Speech and Debate, Math Club, and the schools marching band, jazz band and concert band.
 In his free time, Alistair enjoys playing piano and

 guitar, exploring technology, and following motorsports such as Formula One.
 Alistair is extremely passionate about bringing an end to gun violence and hopes that being a part of March For Our Lives Iowa can help to achieve that goal.

 Akshara is currently serving as the IDEA Coordinator for March For Our Lives Iowa.
 She is a freshman at Johnston Middle School where she loves to take part in jazz band, National History Day, and Mock Trial.

 Akshara enjoys photography, swimming, and reading in her free time.
 She has been learning Indian Classical music for nine years.
 She is a passionate advocate for all social justice issues.
 After participating in a walk out following the Parkland shooting in 2018, she became invested in helping end gun violence in America.
 Akshara hopes to go to business school and pursue a career in finance, business, or economics.

 COLLEGE ORGANIZING DEPUTY